visiphilia/visiphilia.github.io/_posts/2016-04-03-big-data-challenge-day.md

 - Relieve the pressure on Flinders Street by placing more weekend activities or tourist locations near Southern Cross and Flagstaff stations.
 - Placing more sensors around Southern Cross and Melbourne Central could help study flow of pedestrians.
 There are clearly a lot of people entering the city through these ports, especially on weekdays, but there is a big spatial gap in sensors in these neighborhoods making it hard to see where people go after these points.

 Finally, the day was very successful.
 How the students tackled working with the pedestrian sensor data was outstanding.
-I hope that they can take some of these ideas back to the classroom, and to think about becoming a quantitative citizen.
+You cannot learn R in two hours, but  I hope that they can take some of these ideas back to the classroom, and to think about using dat analytics to become a quantitative citizen.

 ### Acknowledgements